Vertical AI Agents: 7 Use Cases That Work in 2025

 Teams using these agents see faster first responses with better accuracy.
 Support staff focus on complex problems while agents handle straightforward issues.

-4. Research Agents
+4. Insurance Underwriting Agents

 5. Proposal Generation Agents